svoop/wowmow/README.md

 ### Development Reverse Proxy for Render

 A minimalistic reverse proxy on [Render](https://render.com) which makes your local development web server reachable from anywhere.
-This comes in very handy when testing webhooks and friends.
+This comes in very handy when testing webhooks and such.
 Think of it as a simple yet private and low-cost alternative to services like [ngrok](https://ngrok.com) or [loca.lt](https://loca.lt).

 * [Homepage](https://github.com/svoop/wowmow)
 * Author: [Sven Schwyn - Bitcetera](https://bitcetera.com)